 Step One: The Base

-After doing my brows and applying a little concealer to my brow bone and lid, I applied the ZOEVA Matte Eyeshadow Fix all over my lid with a concealer brush – this helps the shadows stick to the lid and last all day.
+After doing my brows and applying a little concealer to my brow bone and lid, I applied the an eye base all over my lid with a concealer brush – this helps the shadows stick to the lid and last all day.
 Mitchell explained that you shouldn’t set the base with a powder as the darker more vibrant shadows won’t have anything to stick to (this is one of his secrets to getting the most vibrant looks!).
 Another thing he advised is to do both your primer and shadow on one eye before moving onto the other eye.
 This ensures that the base stays sticky.

 Step Two: The Crease